What is a Cryptocurrency?

 ATMs at public places give people the opportunity to buy bitcoins with cash.
 You will need to install a wallet first in order to transfer the coins to an address of your choice.

 To start using Bitcoins or other types of cryptocurrencies, you first need a crypto wallet.
 The wallet stores the user’s private and public keys, which allows for sending and receiving coins.
 Different cryptocurrencies offer their own desktop or online wallet, which can be found on their website.
-A common misconception is the way wallets work.
-A wallet does not store any coins in it.
+A wallet does not store any coins.
 The only role of the wallet is to keep the user’s private keys safe and to connect to the corresponding blockchain.
 The private keys allow for the movement of funds between parties.
-Think of you private key as your home key, if you give it to someone else, he will have as much power as you.
-Coins never leave their blockchain; they just get moved to different addresses.
-There are four types of wallets to be considered.
-They work almost the alike.
-The difference between them is the security level they offer.
+Think of your private key as your home key, if you give it to someone else, he will have as much power as you.
+Note that coins are never stored in your wallet.
+Who owns how much Bitcoin is tracked in the Blockchain.
+There are four types of wallets that differ in usability and security level.

 Online Wallets are web based wallets, which are hosted on a server.
 Every online wallet requires a password for login.
 The upside of these wallets is the usability.
 They ‘re the most user-friendly because they require as little setup as possible.
 The downside is that the wallet owner is dependent on a third party that could be a victim of theft or revoke access to the wallet.
 It is recommended not to store large values in an online wallet.
 Enabling 2-factor authentication(2FA) at login is strongly advised.
 There have been reports of stolen coins from users, despite having 2FA enabled.
 Hackers are using social engineering techniques to hijack the phone numbers of victims from their carriers.
 These phone numbers were used as 2FA for their online wallets even for their online banking.
 Apps like Google Authenticator offer greater security for 2FA and are the preferred way by many people for securing their online profiles.